 Members of the Board of Directors serve a two-year term, with the option to renew for a second two years.
 Because of this relatively lively turnover, many individuals from the Aspen/Snowmass community have served as volunteers on the Aspen Hall of Fame board over the years.

-The Aspen Hall of Fame Banquet is usually held the evening of the third Saturday of January, beginning with a cash bar, then dinner, then presentations describing the lives and contributions to the community of the new inductees.
+The Aspen Hall of Fame Banquet is usually held the evening of the third Saturday of January, beginning with a cash bar, then dinner, then a video presentation describing the life and contributions to the community of each new inductee, and presentation of an award.

-Everyone is welcome to the banquet.
-For further information and to make a request to be added to a mailing list, please call the contact telephone number at the bottom of the page.
+Everyone is welcome to the banquet, but seating is limited.
+For further information and to make a request to be added to the mailing list, please call the contact telephone number at the bottom of the page or, for email, navigate to "Contact" and complete the form to get your questions answered.

 The Aspen Hall of Fame is a nonprofit organization, dependent upon donations for its continued existence.
 In order to keep the annual banquet affordable for all who wish to attend, donations are a critical part of the mix.